amillarwilson/Gravitational_Body_Simulation/README.md

 <h3 align="center">Gravitational Body Simulator</h3>

   <p align="center">
-    Though Newton first published his laws of gravitation in July 1687, given the complexity of >2 body systems it is still mathematically impossible to predict all future locations of any more than 2 bodies, thus the famous 3 body problem, here expanded to an N body problem.
+    Newton first published his laws of gravitation in July 1687, making it possible to predict the movement of gravitaitonal bodies.
+However, given the complexity of >2 body systems it is still mathematically impossible to predict all future locations of any more than 2 bodies, thus the famous 3 body problem.
     <br />
     <br />
   </p>

   <p align="left">
-        This repo contains code which uses Newton's law of Universal gravitation, and laws of motion, to circumvent this mathematical limit, applying the algorithms below to each body sequentially across time, to instead calculate the movement of each body at each timestep.
-First, the forces acting on each body from the gravitation of all other bodies is calulcated.
+        Though this problem still exists, a model of three or more bodies can be produced by integrating over a series of timesteps, calculating inter-planetary forces at each stage.
+The equations required for this can be found below.
     <br />
    <br />
    </p>